borisbaldassari/software-ethics/pages/02_reflections/00_index.md

-title: Ethics in Software - Thoughts
+title: Ethics in Software - Reflections
-navi_name: Thoughts
+navi_name: Reflections

 # The implications of developing software